aldente0630/persona-genie/README.md

 ### Step 3: Provision Infrastructure

 1. **Model Preparation:**
-   - Download your model file to the HuggingFace repository and upload it to your S3 bucket using `python scripts/upload_model.py`.
+   - Download the model file to the HuggingFace repository and upload it to your S3 bucket using `python scripts/upload_model.py`.

 2. **Deploy with CDK:**
    - Utilize the CDK to deploy SageMaker models, endpoints, Lambda functions, API Gateway, and more with `cdk deploy`.